-For the blind students, the best aspects of the course were related with the project: its theme, the contact with a recent type of application, cooperation among the team colleagues and usability tests.
-Not so good, were some topics in the course that were not so accessible to them, like visual design issues.
-As for the others, they liked mostly the new perspective of human-computer interaction.
-All of them would have chosen the same project, did they have the chance to be in the same situation again.
+For the blind students, the best aspects of the course were related with the project: its theme, contact with a recent type of application, cooperation among the team colleagues and usability tests.
+Not so good were some topics in the course that were not so accessible to them, like visual design issues.
+As for the others, they most appreciated the new perspective that it gave them on human-computer interaction.
+All of them would have chosen the same project, if they had the chance of being in the same situation again.

-Most of them slightly regretted not learning some of the topics in the mainstream project, like some visual design aspects and gaining more practice on HTML and JavaScript, but overall it was a very good experience.
-To overcome this aspect, we encouraged them to build a personal home page on their own, an idea they welcomed.
+Most of them slightly regretted not learning some of the topics in the mainstream project, like some visual design aspects and the opportunity for more practice on HTML and JavaScript, but overall it was a very good experience.
+To overcome this, we encouraged them to build a personal home page on their own, an idea they welcomed.